-The best businesses are built from the ground up.
-Most entrepreneurs haven’t got a whole lot of money to fund their very first business venture – they scrape together whatever they possibly can and hit the ground running.
-But what is the bare minimum you will need in order to start trading and make ends meet?
+The best businesses are built from the ground up, and most entrepreneurs start with a very limited budget to fund their very first venture.
+But what is the bare minimum startup finance you’ll need to get your company off the ground and make ends meet?

 According to researchers, the average UK start-up company spends £22,756 in its first year.
-That includes everything from accounting fees and legal costs, to staffing overheads, utility fees, marketing and production costs – and it’s perfectly possible to kick-start a company on less than that.
+That includes everything from accounting fees and legal costs to staffing overheads, utility fees, marketing, and production costs.
+However, it’s possible to kick-start a new company with less than that.

-But if you’re keen to give your new business its best possible chance of success, it is definitely worth attempting to secure some form of financial support.
-To help you wrap your head around all different types of business financing and learn how to apply, we’ve compiled a handy how-to guide that covers all of the basics on business loans, grants and crowdfunding.
+If you’re keen to give your new business the best possible chance of success, it is worth attempting to secure some form of financial support.
+To help you wrap your head around the different types of startup finance, we’ve compiled a handy how-to guide that covers all of the basics on business loans, grants, and crowdfunding.

 What are small business loans?